-“Seriously try to think like the customer.
+“Seriously, try to think like the customer.
 Get as close as you can to their current behavior and experiences,” Michael said.
 “Understand what’s happening.
-Define how ‘better’ would look to them — better than their current experiences, better than they could get from competitors — and then analyze how close you can get to making that happen, profitably.
+Define how ‘better’ would look to them — better than their current experiences, better than they could get from competitors — and then analyze how close you can get to make that happen, profitably.

 “This perspective is different from trying to sell the products you enjoy making or dutifully making what customers tell you to make.
 It’s about creatively discovering and then profitably bringing about the outcomes they would value most,” he said.

 3. A B2B value proposition isn’t a once-and-done deal.
 Consider the entire customer chain.

 According to Michael, B2B businesses shouldn’t deliver a single value proposition to all customers your product touches or treat them as equally important.
 Customers at different levels of the chain have different agendas and priorities, sometimes in conflict with each other.
 Customers at some levels will be more crucial to the success of the business.